-- TIBC (total iron-binding capacity) — measures the total amount of iron that can be bound by proteins in the blood.
+- TIBC (total iron-binding capacity) — measures the total amount of iron that proteins can bind in the blood.
 Since transferrin is the primary iron-binding protein, the TIBC test is a good indirect measurement of transferrin availability.

 - UIBC (unsaturated iron-binding capacity) — a UIBC test determines the reserve capacity of transferrin, i.e., the portion of transferrin that has not yet been saturated with iron.
 UIBC also reflects transferrin levels.

-- Transferrin saturation — a calculation that reflects the percentage of transferrin that is saturated with iron (100 x serum iron/TIBC).
+- Transferrin saturation — a calculation that reflects the percentage of transferrin saturated with iron (100 x serum iron/TIBC).